Skip to contents

 A vector of sampling weights.
 Optimization occurs on the product of the sampling weights and the estimated weights.

-value between 0 and 1 for the smallest allowable weight.
+A single numeric value less than 1 for the smallest allowable weight.
 Some analyses require nonzero weights for all units, so a small, nonzero minimum may be desirable.
-Doing so will likely (slightly) increase the variance of the resulting weights depending on the magntiude of the minimum.
-The default is 1e-8, which does not materially change the properties of the weights from a minimum of 0 but prevents warnings in some packages that use weights to estimate treatment effects.- verbose
+Doing so will likely (slightly) increase the variance of the resulting weights depending on the magnitude of the minimum.
+The default is 1e-8, which does not materially change the properties of the weights from a minimum of 0 but prevents warnings in some packages that use weights to estimate treatment effects.

 Whether information on the optimization problem solution should be printed.
 This information contains how many iterations it took to estimate the weights and whether the solution is optimal.